Cheap Auto Insurance for High-Risk Drivers in 2026

 Cons

-- Small Defensive Driving Discount: At just 5%, high-risk drivers won’t see major savings here.
+- Small Defensive Driving Savings: At just 5%, high-risk drivers won’t see major savings on cheap insurance for a bad driving record.

 - Availability Issues: AmFam car insurance for high-risk drivers is not available in every state.
-Read our American Family Insurance review to see if it’s in your state.
+Read more: American Family Insurance review

 #5 – Farmers: Cheapest for Family Plans